ptrpl4/bash-mac/leftovers/software-engineering/scrum.md

 Headed by the Product Owner.

 Product Backlog items that can be Done by the Scrum Team within one Sprint are deemed ready for selection in a Sprint Planning event.
-They usually acquire this degree of transparency after refining activities.&#x20;
+They usually acquire this degree of transparency after refining activities.

-#### Product Backlog refinement&#x20;
+#### Product Backlog refinement

 Is the act of breaking down and further defining Product Backlog items into smaller more precise items.
 This is an ongoing activity to add details, such as a description, order, and size.